Kavithma-Thushal/Simple-POS-BackEnd-SpringBoot/README.md

 The Spring Boot POS Application is a powerful and user-friendly system designed to handle various point-of-sale functionalities.
-Built with the Spring Boot framework, this application provides a robust solution for manage Customer Details, Item Details and Place Orders efficiently.
+Built with the Spring Boot framework, this application provides a robust solution for manage Customer Details, Item Details and Place Orders efficiently

 ## 🛠️ Tech Stack